KissKissBankBank/cloudwatch-postman/README.md

 # CloudWatch Postman [![Codeship Status for KissKissBankBank/cloudwatch-postman](https://app.codeship.com/projects/095c5ef0-5d45-0137-3423-3220a1e64d22/status?branch=master)](https://app.codeship.com/projects/343038)

-CloudWatch Postman is a Node proxy that sends data to [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/).
-It enables you to serve an API with endpoints that add or update your metrics on CloudWatch with your AWS credentials.
+CloudWatch Postman is a Node server that sends data to [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/).
+It enables you to serve an API with endpoints that add or update your metrics/your logs on CloudWatch with your AWS credentials.

 - For the moment, configuration of this API is set with environment variables.
 - Its first purpose is to serve some endpoints so an cliend-side application can